Sunday, August 18, 2019

 https://asateriale.blogspot.com/2019/08/movie-review-dora-and-lost-city-of-gold.html

 However, both shows talked about, All Grown Up and The Legend of Korra, have divisive fanbases.
-However, taking something like Dora the Explorer, making it live-action, aging up Dora (and Diego) to their late teens, and putting them in a National Treasure-esque adventure story is more fitting, because double-digit moviegoers wouldn't want to watch a preschool movie that encourages the audience to interact with one another, even though it would definitely ruin the experience for other people in the movie theater.
+However, taking something like Dora the Explorer, making it live-action, aging up Dora (and Diego) to their late teens, and putting them in a National Treasure-esque adventure story is more fitting, since double-digit moviegoers wouldn't want to watch a preschool movie that encourages the audience to interact with one another, even though it would definitely ruin the experience for other people in the movie theater.
 The only good preschool movie, in my opinion, is the 1985 Sesame Street movie Follow That Bird, which I'll review this November.

 Enough of that said.
 Let's get into Dora and the Lost City of Gold!